 I came to Creighton University with the plan of majoring in Computer Science and making enough money to spend my free time doing cool volunteer projects.
 After only a few months, I began to long for a more meaningful career path and diverse undergraduate experience.
 Creighton has fantastic advisors available to freshman from day one.
-Mine led me straight to Dr. Michael Cherney, the director of the Energy Technology Program.
+Mine led me straight to Dr. Michael Cherney, the first director of the Energy Technology Program.

 The Energy Technology Program was exactly what I was searching for: a meaningful application for my interests.
 Every field has a role to play in creating a sustainable world, and Energy Technology students have the freedom to choose classes from many different departments to satisfy elective requirements for either of the major options.
 Without hesitation, this is also the most student-oriented place on campus.
 Other students and I have been involved in creating and continuously improving everything from the curriculum to the physical classroom space.